All Episodes

 Man, man charged with murdering Ukrainian woman, Irina Zarutska at Charlotte Transit Station as community raises for family expenses.

-Well, you know, sorry, let's go back up.
+Well, sorry, let's go back up.

 He's got to correct that.